 Ziti, the ever-popular tube-shaped pasta, gets its name from the word “zita,” or bride.
 In Naples, Ziti is the classic pasta served for weddings as the “zita’s pasta”.
 Try it with fresh, light sauces like olive oil or a simple fresh tomato sauce.
 Ziti is also great for baked casserole dishes, known as “pasta al forno,” which are delicious with cheese-based sauces.

 To truly enjoy a good pasta dish you definitely have to make your own pasta.
 At this moment you are probably thinking that we lost our mind, but making fresh pasta from scratch it’s not so hard as you might think.
-You can go check our pasta recipe and you will see that with a few ingredients and a little of knowledge you will be able to make your own pasta.
+You will see that with a few ingredients and a little of knowledge you will be able to make your own pasta.

 After making your pasta dough you have to decide which shape you want for your pasta.
 At this point, you already know many different types of pasta and you also know how to use them, but making all these shapes is another different story.
 To help you make all these different shapes of pasta we will leave you with the Pastaio of Eataly Flatiron, Luca D’Onofrio, that will teach you how to make incredible shapes of pasta.